 A number of important issues regarding efficiency in international insurance markets still need to be addressed.
 Among these are an international analysis of efficiency of different distribution systems in order to verify whether the tendency toward increased independent agent distribution can also be supported by efficiency considerations.
-Also of interest would be a cross-frontier analysis (Cummins et al., 1999a,b) on an international level in order to provide more detailed insights with regard to the impacts of organizational form.
+Also of interest would be a cross-frontier analysis (Cummins/Weiss/Zi, 1999) on an international level in order to provide more detailed insights with regard to the impacts of organizational form.
 Furthermore, there is no cross-country efficiency study that covers sublines of business (such as auto, homeowners, or liability insurance), which are expected to show largely different efficiency scores due to different competitive dynamics.
-Finally, more research can be done, e.g., at the individual country level and to better capture the heterogeneity of the sample analyzed in this paper.
-Moreover, there are recent modeling approaches in the literature (e.g., Fenn et al., 2008, based on Kumbhakar and Lovell, 2000) that refine the modeling of inefficiencies and thus might provide further insights into differences in efficiency across countries.